-6 Important Questions you want Answered about Ibo Island Lodge
+6 Important Questions you want to be Answered, about Ibo Island Lodge

-These are the most commonly asked questions from guests travelling to Ibo Island Lodge:
+These are the most commonly asked travel questions from guests traveling to Ibo Island Lodge:

 - What is the landing procedure?